quinnoshea/claude_builder/README.md

   in agent adoption and coordination
 - **Community Driven**: Thanks to beta testers, early adopters, and community contributors providing feedback and agent definitions
-- **Professional Engineering Standards**: Built with production-grade architecture, comprehensive testing, and maintainable design patterns
+- **Engineering Standards**: Built with maintainable design patterns and tests where available

 ---